Counterfactual Learning of Stochastic Policies with Continuous Actions: Experimental Setup and Evaluation

 \paragraph{Continuous action space requires more than naive discretization.}

-In Figure~\ref{fig:discrete_continuous_comparison}, we compare our continuous parametrization to discretization strategies that bucketize the action space and consider stochastic discrete-action policies on the resulting buckets, using IPS, DM or DR estimators.
-On all synthetic datasets, continuous modelings such as CCP perform significantly better than discrete approaches (see also Appendix \ref{appx:continuous_discrete}), across all choices considered for the number of anchor points/buckets.
+In Figure~\ref{fig:discrete_continuous_comparison}, we compare our continuous parametrization to discretization strategies that bucketize the action space and consider stochastic discrete-action policies on the resulting buckets, using IPS and SDM.
+We add a minimal amount of noise to the deterministic DM in order to pass the~$n_{\text{eff}}/n>\nu$ validation criterion, and experimented different hyperparameters and models which were selected with the offline evaluation procedure.
+On all synthetic datasets, the CLP continuous modeling associated to the IPS perform significantly better than discrete approaches (see also Appendix \ref{appx:continuous_discrete}), across all choices considered for the number of anchor points/buckets.
 To achieve a reasonable performance, naive discretization strategies require a much finer grid, and are thus also more computationally costly.
-The plots also show that our (stochastic) direct method strategy, where we add a minimal amount of noise to the deterministic DM in order to pass the~$n_{\text{eff}}/n>\nu$ validation criterion, has similar benefits in terms of robustness to anchor points, thanks to our proposed Nyström parameterization.
-Nevertheless, it is overall outperformed by CCP, highlighting a benefit of using counterfactual methods compared to a direct fit to observed rewards.
+The plots also show that our (stochastic) direct method strategy, where we use the same parametrization is overall outperformed by the CLP parametrization combined to IPS, highlighting a benefit of using counterfactual methods compared to a direct fit to observed rewards.